ditesh/webutil/README.md

         image/png               9670    http://www.redditstatic.com/sprite-reddit.HLCFG7U22Hg.png
         ... snipped for brevity ...

-The `-dd` pulls up URL's by doing pattern matching on all hostnames (ie, does the hostname have the word reddit in it).
+The `-dd` pulls up URL's by doing pattern matching on all hostnames (ie, in this case, hostname is matched against the words `reddit` and `media`).
 This allows finegrained controlled of which URL's are to be included in the analysis.

 The important thing to note about `-d` and `-dd` is that the numbers in the summary is reflective of the URL's analyzed.